 By the light of the lantern and the full moon, Jay hiked safely even as the trail hugged a steep drop on one side and a cliff-face on the other.
-Carved, uneven steps compensated for the incline of slick rocks lodged in the mountainside.
+Slick rocks lodged in the mountainside were carved with uneven steps.
 Jay panted up a flight to find it was the last, and now he had to hoist himself over boulders unaided.

 He met no birds as he hiked.
 He still saw woven nests, but each held at most two porcelain eggs.
 Each egg bore the painted lacework Michael said represented matriarchs of Virgil Green’s congregation.
 Jay took photos of each nest and bowed his head out of respect.

 When a stone ledge prevented ascent by foot, he lifted the lantern and the box of pastries onto the ledge and climbed to them on his hands and knees.
 Finally he saw a wide, paved path to the monastery.
 Jay lie on cool flagstones and snuffed his lantern to conserve oil.
 Fireflies would light his way.

 “Hey.
 Hey!”
 Jay sat up.
 Leo stood below the ledge and held up his backpack.
 Jay wondered how many scrapes he’d endured refusing to remove his sunglasses, as if the moon were too bright.
 His Hawaiian shirt was still buttoned to the neck.
 Leo shook his backpack.
 “C’mon, take it.”

 Jay hefted Leo’s backpack.
 “Did you have trouble hiking in the dark?”

 Leo tossed a glowing jar.
 Jay, already holding Leo’s backpack, barely caught the jar before it hit the ground.
 “Hey, careful with that!”
 Leo kicked the ledge as he struggled climbing to Jay.
 “My stepdaughter caught ’em for me.”